 On 17 May 2019 the Company completed a Placing and raised gross proceeds of c. £7 million (c.\$9 million), with Placees agreeing to subscribe for a total of 50,543,242 new Common Shares in Falcon at a Placing Price of £0.14 per Placing Share.
-The net proceeds of the Placing will primarily be used to fund Falcon's share of estimated capital expenditure in respect of the work programme in the Beetaloo Sub-basin, Australia.
+The net proceeds of the Placing will primarily be used to fund Falcon's share of estimated capital expenditure in respect of the drilling and hydraulic fracture stimulation of four horizontal wells in the Beetaloo Subbasin, Australia.

 On 31 March 2022 Falcon announced it had received a subscription from Sheffield for a US\$10 million private placement through the issue of 62,500,000 Common Shares at a price of CAD\$0.20 per share.
 The Placing Shares will not trade on the TSX Venture Exchange Market until the date that is four months and a day after the day of issuance.
-The Company's total issued share capital following Admission is 1,044,347,425 Common Shares.
-The Placing added US\$10 million to the Company's cash balance of US\$8.4 million as at 28 February 2022, which leaves Falcon in a strong financial position well ahead of future decisions on the Beetaloo project.
+The Company's total issued share capital following Admission was 1,044,347,425 Common Shares.
+The Placing added US\$10 million to the Company's cash balance.